Micky Mellon

 Mellon began his managerial career with Fleetwood Town, where he took the club into the Football League for the first time in their history by winning the 2011–12 Football Conference title.
-He has overseen five promotions in total as a manager with Fleetwood, Shrewsbury Town and Tranmere.
-After a year with Scottish Premiership club Dundee United, Mellon returned to Tranmere in June 2021.
+He has overseen six promotions in total as a manager with Fleetwood, Shrewsbury Town, Tranmere and Oldham.
+After a year with Scottish Premiership club Dundee United, Mellon returned to Tranmere in June 2021 but was dismissed in March 2023.
+In October 2023, he was appointed as Oldham Athletic manager.

 Early life

 Micky Mellon was born in Paisley, Renfrewshire.
 His family moved to Glasgow when he was nine months old, and he grew up in the South Nitshill area.

 Playing career

 Mellon began his career in 1989 as a 17-year-old with Bristol City gaining promotion to the old Second Division, then managed by Joe Jordan.
 In 1991, he was loaned out for two months to League of Ireland club Cork City, making his League of Ireland debut on 20 October 1991.
 He made eleven league appearances for Cork, scoring three goals.